emilh7279/german-sentiment-feedback-analysis/README.md

 Hi everyone,

-I wanted to let you know that I had to set the old Git repository to private for specific reasons related to data integrity and security.
+I wanted to let you know that I had to set the old Git repository (from August 2024) to private for specific reasons related to data integrity and security.
 I apologize for any inconvenience this change may have caused.

 To ensure you still have access to everything, I've created a new repository.
 You can find it at the following link: